Spice up your inbox with FREE German recipes and a free recipe ebook!

 • Always ensure your buttermilk has active cultures.

-Using my Dash Greek Yogurt Maker is one of my favorite ways to make Quark.
-Not only is it great for making Greek yogurt, it's also fantastic for making Quark ... and definitely worth the cost of buying!
+Using my Dash Greek Yogurt Maker is one of my favorite ways to make quark.
+If it's not available, this one is a great alternative.
+Not only is it great for making Greek yogurt, it's also fantastic for making quark ... and definitely worth the cost of buying!

 • Store the finished product in a covered container in the fridge.